Finalist for the 2013 Pulitzer Prize in fiction and author of What We Talk About When We Talk About Anne Frank and The Ministry of Special Cases

 In his stories and his lectures, Englander draws upon his Orthodox Jewish upbringing in West Hempstead, Long Island, as well as his life in Jerusalem that began with vacations in his college years and then a more permanent move he made in 1996, before returning to New York in 2001.
 In 2012, his original translation New American Haggadah (edited by Jonathan Safran Foer) was published to much acclaim.

 Englander was selected as one of “20 Writers for the 21st Century” by The New Yorker.
 He was awarded the Bard Fiction Prize, a Guggenheim Fellowship, and, in 2004, he was a fellow at the Cullman Center for Scholars and Writers at the New York Public Library.
 His first play, The Twenty-Seventh Man, premiered at the Public Theater in 2012.
-His next novel, Dinner at the Center of the Earth (September 2017) centers on the Israeli-Palestine conflict and uses a depiction of the complex relationship between a prisoner and a guard to paint a portrait of a frightened nation where political and moral dilemmas intertwine.
+His latest novel, Dinner at the Center of the Earth (September 2017) centers on the Israeli-Palestine conflict and uses a depiction of the complex relationship between a prisoner and a guard to paint a portrait of a frightened nation where political and moral dilemmas intertwine.

 An Evening with Nathan Englander

-Join Nathan Englander for an intimiate discussion on his career as an acclaimed fiction writer, insights his background and identity continue to shape his work, and a look into a creative process that consistently produces celebrated and thought-provoking works.
+Join Nathan Englander for an intimiate discussion on his career as an acclaimed fiction writer, insights into how his background and identity continue to shape his work, and a look into a creative process that consistently produces celebrated and thought-provoking works.

 Praise for Nathan Englander